Please read these Terms and Conditions. They provide clarification for us both in the unlikely event of a dispute arising.

 In order to avoid the possibility of this policy being abused, the service of which you are contractually assured for the fee we agree is defined as and limited to: preparation of first draft; submission of first draft; integration of your feedback to allow preparation of second draft; submission of second draft.

 6) Our Guarantee

-Our aim is to do you a great job, for the fee that we agree, and to send you away so happy that you come back again.
+Our aim is to do a great job for you, for the fee that we agree, and to send you away so happy that you come back again.
 In any creative process, however, there can be misunderstandings.
 If, when you see a draft, you are dissatisfied with the work that we have written for you, please discuss it with us and we will do everything that we can to resolve your concerns.
-In the end, if you have given us proper opportunity to address your concerns (defined as working in genuine collaboration with us through at least 3 additional draft submissions after you inform us in writing of your dissatisfaction), and still consider that we have failed to deliver work which is suitable for your purpose when measured against the requirements of your brief, you will be free to terminate our contract with no payment whatsoever being due.
+In the end, if you have given us proper opportunity to address your concerns (defined as working in genuine collaboration with us through at least 3 additional draft submissions after you inform us in writing of your dissatisfaction), and still consider that we have failed to deliver work which is fit for purpose when measured against the requirements of a written brief which you provided in advance of writing commencing, you will be free to terminate our contract with no payment whatsoever being due.
 If you have made part payment in advance, this will be reimbursed to you.
-This is entirely without prejudice, and no liability or admission of failure or inability to complete the contract on our part is implied.
+This is entirely without prejudice, and no liability or admission of failure or inability to complete the contract on our part is inferred.

 In such circumstance, you undertake to make no use whatsoever of any material contained in any draft which we have prepared for you.

 In such circumstance, you agree to absolve us of all responsibility for any loss of income or for any costs or damages suffered by you or by any third party as a result of any delay which has been caused to your business or to the business of any third party.

 7) Payment terms

 7.1 Our standard trading terms for are: